Biomedical Technician Education Requirements and Career Info

 Biomedical technicians perform maintenance work and take preventive care measures on medical equipment from defibrillators to x-ray machines.
 They use a variety of tools, generally including wrenches, screwdrivers and soldering irons.
 Because many of these devices can malfunction at any time, biomedical technicians are often on 24-hour call and may be required to work overtime.

-The U.S. Bureau of Labor Statistics (BLS) reports that jobs for biomedical technicians were predicted to grow by 10% between 2012 and 2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that jobs for biological technicians were predicted to grow by 10% between 2012 and 2022 (www.bls.gov).
 This growth can be attributed to the aging baby boomer generation and an overall increasing demand for healthcare services.
 These professionals may look for employment with equipment wholesalers, hospitals and healthcare facilities.

-The BLS cites that the median annual wage for biomedical technicians was $40,710 in 2013.
-Salaries for these workers ranged between $25,950 and $66,540.
+The BLS cites that the median annual wage for biological technicians was $40,710 in 2013.
+Salaries for most of these these workers ranged between $25,950 and $66,540.
 Technicians in metropolitan areas averaged higher earnings than technicians in rural areas.

 Related to Biomedical Technician